dzufferey/scadla/README.md

     * chamfer
     * making object smaller (negative minkowski sum): instead of adding some tolerance to all dimension, design your object at the right size, the make them a bit smaller so they fit together.
 The goal is to move the face parallel to their normal by some amount while keeping the mesh well-formed.
   - cahnge FromFile to FromURL
-  - a `Solidifiable` trait that has a `def solidify: Solid` operation which can be called implicitly
+  - a `Solidifiable` trait that has an `implicit def solidify: Solid` method
   - object cache:
     * object
       - normalized non-polyhedron AST (keep only bool-ops, other operations are cheap)
       - scadla version
-      - renderer
+      - renderer (name and version)
       - created
       - last accessed
       - how many times accessed